feralcreative/clone-home/docs/cli-guide.md

 # Command Line Interface Guide

-The Clone Home CLI provides powerful command-line tools for managing your GitHub repositories with advanced filtering, organization, and automation capabilities.
+The Clone Home CLI provides powerful command-line tools for **organizing your local repositories** by cloning and managing your GitHub repositories locally. **Clone Home only reads from GitHub via API** - it never modifies anything on GitHub itself.

 ## Quick Reference